nabcogroup/sunrise_ver_2/README.md

 ### Contract Registration

-1. Click add new Contract
+1. Click add new Contract to redirect to contract entry
-2. Enter new tenant information
+2. Check if Customer is exist
+3. If Not add new Information, else select tenant
 3. Select villa
 4. Enter contract period
 5. Save contract